First death from coronavirus in the United States confirmed in Washington state, officials say

 Officials said the patient is in isolation.

-"We are awaiting confirmation of the test results from the Centers for Disease Control and Prevention, but at this time we are considering this a presumptive case," said State Epidemiologist and State Health Officer Dean Sidelinger in a statement.
+'We are awaiting confirmation of the test results from the Centers for Disease Control and Prevention, but at this time we are considering this a presumptive case,' said state epidemiologist Dean Sidelinger in a statement.

 Officials also haven't traced how a Washington state high school boy was infected.
 Those test results were also presumptive positive.

-Note: Correction: A previous version of this story misspelled Washington Gov. Jay Inslee's name.
-It has been fixed.